How should I treat my sunburn?

 2. What should I do if I'm sunburned?

 As soon as you start feeling the beginning of a sunburn, the first thing to do is get out of the sun and ask your pharmacist for advice, especially if your skin feels sore.
-Pamper your overheated skin by applying one of Clarins' new after-sun products: the After Sun Moisturizer Ultra Hydrating and the After Sun Gel Ultra-Soothing, both of which can help soothe burned skin.
+Pamper your overheated skin by applying one of Clarins' new after sun products: the SOOTHING AFTER SUN BALM and the REFRESHING AFTER SUN GEL, both of which can help soothe burned skin.

 Rich in plant extracts specifically chosen for their soothing, hydrating, and regenerating properties, these products help skin recover from damage caused by sun exposure.

 In addition to using Clarins' After Sun Products, it is important to rehydrate and regenerate skin that has been damaged by the sun.
 To do this, drink lots of water.
 Finally, make sure you always apply sunscreen with the right SPF for your skin, and reapply every two hours.

 Looking for an effortlessly sun-kissed glow all year round?
 Clarins shares its secrets to a gorgeous tan throughout the year.

 For sunscreen to be effective, you need to make sure you choose the right one: read Clarins' tips on choosing the right sun protection for you.